Queen of Hearts (Alice's Adventures in Wonderland): Come Away

 The Queen is portrayed by Angelina Jolie in the 2020 movie Come Away, and is depicted as an imaginary counterpart to Alice's alcoholic mother Rose (also played by Jolie).
 This version of the Queen of Hearts is kept as separate character from the Red Queen, who is the imaginary counterpart to Rose's stuffy and disapproving older sister Eleanor.

+Ever After High

+In the fashion doll franchise Ever After High, the Queen of Hearts has a daughter named Lizzie Hearts, who is also a recurring character in the franchise's animated series.
+The Queen of Hearts appears in one of the animated specials where she is voiced by Karen Strassman.
+She also appears in some of the tie-in novels.